ip4-team/ionwatcherbot/README.md

 # FAQ #

 **1 .
+Do you have any user/admin privileges on my bot?**
+A .
+No. The only approved users and admins are the ones listed on your bot's configuration file.
+This is why each lab has to register a new username for their bot with the @ BotFather; all IonWatcherBots share their functionality (`main.py`) but are individualized for approved users, admins and server and have a unique auth token (your own `IonWatcher.cfg`).

+**2 .
+Who can see my bot?**
+A. Telegram bots, just like any other user, can be searched by name or username.
+If this is a concern, I suggest choosing an incospicuous name and username.
+However, although the bot can be publicly contacted, it is designed to only offer information to approved users and admins.
+Of course, please report any deviation from this expected behavior.

+**3 .
+Can I shutdown the bot remotely?**
+A .
+Yes.
+As an administrator, send the `/kill` command to terminate the script.

+**4 .
+How can I edit the lists of approved users, admins and blocked usernames?**
+A .
+The only activity available remotely is the approval or block of Telegram usernames listed within the "queue".
+For security reasons, approval or removal of an admin is limited to manually editing the `IonWatcher.cfg` file from the computer hosting your IonWatcherBot.
+Removal of users from the approved list and removal of usernames from the blocked list will possibly be added to the online options later in time.
+For now, these lists must also be edited manually.
+When manually adding users to a list, please use commas `,` to separate usernames.

+**5 .
 Will the bot keep running if I close the terminal/command window after I successfully launched it?**
-A. Not per se, but this is doable.
+A .
+Not per se, but this is doable.
 On Linux, for example, you could use `screen` to run the bot without having to keep an active terminal:
 `cd` to the ionwatcherbot directory
 `screen python main.py`
 (input password)